zeen828/MyNotepad/VueJS/02_Vue.js2.md

 ```
 Vue CLI v4.5.10
 ?
 Please pick a preset: Manually select features
 ?
-Check the features needed for your project: Choose Vue version, Babel, Router, CSS Pre-processors, Linter
+Check the features needed for your project: Choose Vue version, Babel, Router, Vuex, CSS Pre-processors, Linter
 ?
-Choose a version of Vue.js that you want to start the project with 3.x (Preview)
+Choose a version of Vue.js that you want to start the project with 2.x
 ?
 Use history mode for router?
 (Requires proper server setup for index fallback in production) Yes
 ?
 Pick a CSS pre-processor (PostCSS, Autoprefixer and CSS Modules are supported by default): Sass/SCSS (with node-sass)
 ?
 Pick a linter / formatter config: Standard